Kitware/SMQTK/docs/release_notes/pending_release.rst

                 - Fix ``save_model`` and ``load_model`` methods for additional
                   compatibility with scikit-learn version 0.20.0.

+        - LSH

+            - Fix issue with update and remove methods when constructed with a key-value store structure that use the ``frozenset`` type.

 Descriptor Generator Plugins

     - Fix issue with ``CaffeDescriptorGenerator`` where the GPU would not be